top of page

 Invasive Plant Management

-Making a plan to remove the invasive plants on your property is arguably the most important thing you can do to preserve habitat, because once that habitat is destroyed, you will never be able to fully restore it.
+Making a plan to remove the invasive plants on your property is one of the most important thing you can do to preserve habitat.
+Once a natural habitat is destroyed, you will never be able to fully restore it.

 Burning Bush.jpg